Bronx Eats: Palaver Sauce at Papaye, Fordham Heights

 Popular throughout the region, palaver is at its base a stew of taro greens (cocoyam), ground egusi seeds, and palm oil.
 Regional variations apply; meat, smoked fish, and other vegetables are common additions.
 Though the dish's origins aren't explicitly clear, the word "palaver," points to a certain significance: The Imported Ghanaian offers that the name derives from it being served during negotiations with European traders.

-The primary ingredients of Papaye's palaver are spinach—a common cocoyam substitute used by the West African diaspora—and eggs.
+The primary ingredients of Papaye's palaver are spinach—a common cocoyam substitute used by the West African diaspora—and ground egusi seeds.
 Palm oil leaks onto the plate, a radiant orange against the cooler colors of the dish.
-Mixed in with the fluffy rice, the stew is supremely satisfying: the soft eggs and wilted spinach smother the individual grains in sauce.
+Mixed in with the fluffy rice, the stew is supremely satisfying: the soft egusi and wilted spinach smother the rice in sauce.
 The tilapia, served as skin-on chunks in a red-brown gravy, bursts with the kind of flavor you don't expect such a typically boring fish to carry.

 Papaye produces two varieties of homemade shito.
 The black version, colored by the dried fish product momoni, is more complex; the red, which friends have deemed "Ghanaian salsa", is sharper and more fresh.
 Mixed in with the oily palaver, it provides a lighter, brighter touch—with an immediate, unforgiving kick.